hazelcast/hazelcast-cpp-client/README.md

 The exact same options work for the windows batch script `scripts/build-windows.bat`.

-The project depends on an up-to-date [Boost](http://boost.org/) library version.
-It also depends on OpenSSL only if you compile the project enabled with the TLS feature (i.e. if `COMPILE_WITHOUT_SSL` is NOT provided)
+The project depends on OpenSSL only if you compile the project enabled with the TLS feature (i.e. if `COMPILE_WITHOUT_SSL` is NOT provided)

 ### 1.3.3 Building Hazelcast Tests Source Code
 The Hazelcast project uses the [CMake](https://cmake.org/) build system.
 Hence, you should have cmake installed and visible to your environment Path.

+The test sources depend on the Boost development libraries (thread and chrono), OpenSSL (only needed if compiling with SSL support) and [apache thrift](https://github.com/apache/thrift) (needed for communications to remote controller).

 The easiest way to compile and run the tests is to use the test scripts.
 The scripts are :
 - `testLinuxSingleCase.sh` for linux and MAC OS.